review different 'getting started' guides in the wiki and unify/update them

 I could dedicate a day per month to wiki improvements, for example.

-#11 Updated by neels over 1 year ago
+#11 Updated by neels almost 2 years ago

 - Assignee changed from neels to wirelesss